ENGINE V22 — LIVE IN PRODUCTION

 • Crypto-specific events: upgrades, unlocks, airdrops, halvings

-• Market mood score factored into every signal's confidence
+• Market mood score factored into every signal's Setup Score

 LAYER 2